The Obelisk simulation: galaxies contribute more than AGN to HI reionization of protoclusters

 \section{Effect of the low threshold for the dynamical friction}

-Let us investigate the effect of our very low threshold for including the dynamical friction, $\rho_{\rm DF, th}$.
+We now investigate the effect of our very low threshold for including the dynamical friction, $\rho_{\rm DF, th}$.
 We first recall that in order to follow BH dynamics correctly, simulations are in principle required to resolve the influence radius of a the BH.
 Because we cannot do so in a fully cosmological context, we have to rely to a subgrid model to account for unresolved dynamical friction from the gas onto the BH.
 This model will tend to align the velocity of the BH to that of the gas.
-In order to account for the unresolved structure of the gas in the close vicinity of the BH, we have chosen to boost the frictional force by an ad-hoc factor $\alpha = (\rho/\rho_{\rm DF, th})^2$ if $\rho > \rho_{\rm th}$, the choice of the threshold $\rho_{\rm DF, th}$ controls the strength of the frictional force being arbitrary.
+In order to account for the unresolved structure of the gas in the close vicinity of the BH, we chose to boost the frictional force by an ad hoc factor $\alpha = (\rho/\rho_{\rm DF, th})^2$ if $\rho > \rho_{\rm th}$, the choice of the threshold $\rho_{\rm DF, th}$ controls the strength of the frictional force being arbitrary.

-Here, we have used a very low value for this threshold: the main effect is to increase the dynamical friction significantly, effectively sticking the BH to the gas cloud it is embedded in.
+Here, we have used a very low value for this threshold: The main effect is to increase the dynamical friction significantly, effectively sticking the BH to the gas cloud it is embedded in.
 We stress that this is at most comparable to the effect of artificially redirecting the BH towards the centre of the cloud.
 Nevertheless, we want to quantify the effect of this on the BH population in \Obelisk.
 To do so, we make use of a twin simulation that includes the exact same physical model as \Obelisk except for the radiation hydrodynamics and that will be presented in another paper ({Cadiou et al. (in prep)}).
-Because it is significantly cheaper, we have run two versions of this simulation, varying the value of the density threshold from $\rho_{\rm DF, th} = 0.01\,\mbox{cm}^{-3}$ to $\rho_{\rm DF, th} = 10\,\mbox{cm}^{-3}$, similar to the value used in the \newh simulation.
+Because it is significantly cheaper, we ran two versions of this simulation, varying the value of the density threshold from $\rho_{\rm DF, th} = 0.01\,\mbox{cm}^{-3}$ to $\rho_{\rm DF, th} = 10\,\mbox{cm}^{-3}$, similar to the value used in the \newh simulation.